Fuechs/Fux/README.md

 ### Flexible, Portable, Fast

 - At least as high performant as C++[^1]
-- Using LLVM to compile and run on several paltforms
+- Using LLVM to compile and run on several platforms

 ### Easy To Learn